tehw0lf/n8n-nodes-unix-socket-bridge/n8n-node/README.md

 ## Production Setup

-For production use, run the socket server as a systemd service:
+For production use, run the socket server as a systemd service with authentication:

 ```ini
 [Unit]